Privacy Policy

 Management/Supervisors are responsible and accountable for:

-• Understanding and complying with the responsibilities detailed in this policy, IMS, associated policies and procedures;
+- understanding and complying with the responsibilities detailed in this policy, IMS, and other associated policies and procedures;